 Bidding success is the primary key driver for companies of all sizes.
 When making bidding and pricing decisions, it is crucial for companies to ensure that the outcome is to be positive about their general performance.
 Either the business offers services or goods, it needs to have the right quality for its targeted customers; meaning that before delivery of the final product or service to the end customers, there is a need to review and validate the quality process.

 A good quality good or service is always the result of a great building blocks (people or goods) choice.
 Therefore, choosing the right suppliers is vital for any business to stay competitive and reach its strategic and performance goals.
 However, making the right decision may appear to be difficult in a business world where you have many suppliers offering similar products within a narrow range of pricing.

 Fortunately, there are available ways that help companies make their most optimal choice such as a request for proposal.
 A request for proposal is a detailed document used by a potential buyer to request several suppliers to submit a competitive proposal that meets all the company’s needs.
 Many commonly refer to this as RFP.

 What is a request for proposal?

-In fact, the request for proposal is used to present the preliminary business’ requirements, explaining the structure and needs’ format to the potential suppliers.
-To present a good RFP, a business needs to state its current strategy, short-term and long-term goals along with a detailed insight of its need so that suppliers can provide an effective offer matching its expectations.
+In fact, one can use the request for proposal to present the preliminary business’ requirements, explaining the structure and needs’ format to the potential suppliers.
+To present a good RFP, a business needs to state its current strategy.
+Whether short-term and long-term goals along with a detailed insight into its need so that suppliers can provide an effective offer matching its expectations.